WDJohanWD/WDJohanWD/README.md

 👋 **About Me**

 🚀 Passionate **Developer** with some experience in **React, Vue.js, Spring Boot/Java, and Python**.
-🔥 Enthusiastic about **clean code, best practices, and scalable architectures**.
 🎯 Currently building **CultureFit**, a gym management platform using **Spring Boot & React**.
 📚 Always learning new technologies & improving my coding skills.